-- Might be the cheapest way in the short term.
+- It might be the cheapest way in the short term.

-- The system is converted gradually; clients immediately benefit from investments done for modernization purposes.
+- The system is converted gradually.
+Clients immediately benefit from investments in modernization.

 Disadvantages of the Extension approach:

-- Business continuity risk: parts that are left in Visual Basic will still be prone to VB6-related issues until they are eventually rewritten.
+- Business continuity risk.
+Visual Basic Parts will be prone to VB6-related issues until they are fully rewritten.

-is to migrate applications.
-This might be started with automated converters that take Visual Basic code and translate them to C# .NET.
+This VB6 to .NET migration strategy might be started with automated converters that take Visual Basic code and translate them to C# .NET.
 The resulting code requires manual adjustments for specific parts that are conceptually different in those languages, for replacing OCX/ActiveX controls.
-Also, upgrade from default for converters Windows Forms to the newer WPF is desirable.
+Also, upgrading from default for converters Windows Forms to the newer WPF is desirable.

 Advantages of the Migration approach:

-- Second cheapest way after the Extension approach.
+- That is the second cheapest way after the Extension approach.

-- The similarity of platforms allows preserving the usual user experience and lowers the chances of incorrect implementations.
+- The similarity of platforms allows preserving the usual user experience.
+Also, it lowers the chances of incorrect implementations.